TrustlessFi/tcp-genesis/README.md

 ### Creating a distribution round

-To create a distribution round JSON for a given chain, round and token count:
+To create a distribution round JSON for a given chain, round, token count and private key file:

 ```
-yarn run cli create-round <chain-id> <round-id> <token-count>
+yarn run cli create-round <chain-id> <round-id> <token-count> <private-key-file>
 ```